nolauren/labs/data.md

 Let's turn [Folder 1: Barnard, George S. (interviewer): A Negro Cook's Day](http://dc.lib.unc.edu/cdm/ref/collection/03709/id/1004) into tidy data.

 In your group, develop a database that represents data about each interview using the methodology of tidy data.
-Fill in at least two interviews in your database.
+Fill in at least three interviews in your database from [here](http://finding-aids.lib.unc.edu/03709/).
 To do this, you can either:

 * Use Markdown in Github.
 Create a new file in funwithMD repository.
 Click on "raw" to see how.